swimlane/atomic-operator/docs/index.md

         Type: Optional[]
         Default: None
         Path to a SSH Key for authentication of remote connections.
 Defaults to None.
+    --private_key_string=PRIVATE_KEY_STRING
+        Type: Optional[]
+        Default: None
+        A private SSH Key string used for authentication of remote connections.
+Defaults to None.
     --verify_ssl=VERIFY_SSL
         Default: False
         Whether or not to verify ssl when connecting over RDP (windows).
 Defaults to False.